What is it?

 There are simple blood tests to measure your thyroid function, the most common of which are thyroid stimulating hormone (TSH) and free T4.
 If your thyroid hormone blood tests are not within the normal range, you may have hypothyroidism.

 Your doctor will prescribe you thyroid hormone replacement, which is typically a daily pill taken in the morning.
 There are several different types of thyroid hormone replacement, the most common being levothyroxine.
 You will need to periodically check your thyroid hormone function after starting thyroid hormone replacement therapy, at least once a year, as your thyroid hormone levels can continue to change over time.
 With appropriate thyroid hormone therapy, the vast majority of people with hypothyroidism do not experience symptoms.

 When should I call my doctor?

+Your doctor may initially check your thyroid function at 3 months following completion of radiation therapy, and at least yearly thereafter for the rest of your life.
 You should see a physician if you have symptoms consistent with low thyroid hormone levels or have a history of radiation treatment to the neck.